Covid 19 coronavirus: Help Taupō and Tūrangi recover from lockdown - Go Local!

 "It's about locals choosing where to make their discretionary spend.
 Many households and families will have less to spend so it's even more important that where they can, they are making those purchases through local providers and businesses," Kylie says.

-"It's about small gestures that can have a huge impact...it's not about making huge purchases because that's not what everyone can do at the moment but those small things count.
-So instead of buying something from Wish that is sent to you from some place in China, instead see if you can find the same or similar locally.
+"It's about small gestures that can have a huge impact.
+It's not about making huge purchases because that's not what everyone can do at the moment but those small things count.
+So instead of buying something from Wish that is sent to you from some place in China, see if you can find the same or similar locally.

 She adds that for some locals, it may require a change in thinking to buy from a business at level 3 because they have to operate differently.